 - Β½ teaspoon salt

-- 2 tsp rice vinegar or white vinegar
+- 2 tsp white vinegar or rice vinegar or apple cider vinegar

 Instructions